schwarrior/schwarriors-code-toolbox/README.md

 # Welcome

-This is a library of reusable solutions for software development.
+Schwarrior's Code Toolbox is a library of reusable solutions for software development.

 ## Overview